Digital Media Commons

 When and how was the survey administered?

-The survey was administered via UM.Lessons in April 2006.
+The survey was administered online via UM.Lessons in April 2008.
 There was an incentive for instructor and student participants to be entered in a random drawing for $100 gift certificates (2 instructors and 2 students).

 How many instructors were invited to participate?
 How many responded?